shawnmcrowley/nextjs_mongo/adaptiveworks_api_ui/README.md

 ## To Do
 1. Fix FS Tab Images
 2. Add Header and & Footer and make page specific layout
+3. Create DockerFile for Application Build and Automation

 First, run the development server: